Annulment: Answers to Common Questions

 The petition for annulment can be filed by:

-A judge may grant an annulment if, when they married, the petitioner was under the influence of drugs or alcohol to the point that they lacked the capacity to consent to the marriage.
+A judge may grant an annulment if, when they married, the person seeking the annulment (the “petitioner”) was under the influence of drugs or alcohol to the point that they lacked the capacity to consent to the marriage.

-Also, a petitioner must not have voluntarily lived with their spouse once the alcohol or drugs had worn off.
+Also, the petitioner must not have voluntarily lived with their spouse once the alcohol or drugs had worn off.

-A court can grant an annulment if the petitioner did not have the mental capacity to consent when the spouses married.
+A court can grant an annulment if the petitioner did not have the mental capacity to consent or understand the marriage ceremony when the spouses married.
 Also, a petitioner in an annulment cannot have voluntarily lived with the other party during a period of time when they had the mental capacity to realize they were married.